 Where to Stay in Los Angeles

 Before taking off on your LA to Santa Barbara drive, you likely need to find a great accomodation option in the City of Angels, as well.
 There are lots of different hotels and such to choose from so if you’re wondering where to stay in LA, have a look at these suggestions:

-Airbnb — If you’re looking for your own private place or room in Los Angeles, then Airbnb is a fantastic option.
-There are countless properties available on the platform — like this chic studio with a pool and hot tub in Venice Beach — including both entire apartments and private rooms in local’s homes.
-Click here to browse more LA Airbnbs
+Private Rental — If you’re looking for your own private place then there are countless properties available such as this modern house with a hot tub in Venice Beach.
+Click here to browse more LA private rentals.

 Hollywood Inn Suites Hotel — Located, as the name may suggest, in the middle of Hollywood, this is a great hotel for those looking for a central place to stay in the City of Angels.
 There are a number of great rooms to choose from, a helpful staff and even an inviting swimming pool to splash around in.
 Click here to see their latest prices